-You will require this certificate if you intend to carry out bush fire hazard reduction work on private land that involves burning on bush fire prone land or could either:
+You will need this certificate if you intend to carry out bush fire hazard reduction work on private land that involves burning on bush fire prone land or could:

 - impact upon native vegetation

 - threaten endangered species

 - result in air or water pollution, or soil erosion.

 Bush fire hazard reduction work can involve clearing vegetation by hand, mechanical means or burning.